 South Africa's oldest hotel, historic charm with modern amenities.
 Price: R1800-R3000.

 Decide between the lively, walkable town center or the serene, beautiful wine estate experience.
-Each has separate upsides and downsides for your trip style.
+Each features unique upsides and downsides for your trip style.

-If staying on a wine estate, a rental car or by means of ride-sharing (like Uber) will be needed to get to and from the town area and other attractions.
+If staying on a wine estate, a rental car or utilizing ride-sharing (like Uber) is set to be needed to get getting to and from the town zone and other attractions.

-Booking somewhere to stay on a wine estate means an immersive Winelands encounter.
+Booking lodging on a wine estate means an immersive Winelands encounter.
 Enjoy serenity and beauty at your doorstep.

 A rental car or ride-sharing is going to be needed to get to the town center from wine estates.
 This ensures ease of movement.

-Popular properties, especially on wine estates and in the town center, fill up quickly.
-Making reservations early is highly suggested.
+Popular properties, especially on wine estates and in the middle of town, fill up quickly.
+Booking ahead of time is highly suggested.